izuku-franck1555/Projet-SHELL-SSH/README.md

 # Projet-Shell
 This project is a script that allows you to easily use the different functions of SSH in a Linux system.
--> For use it, execute "menu_principal" !
--> For a better experience, install the xterm package.
+For use it, execute "menu_principal".
+For a better experience, install the xterm package.